felipelauten/Today-UIKit/README.md

 ## What is the state of this repo?

 As the tutorial in the link above, it is complete.
-Additionally, I added localzation to my native language _Brazilian Portuguese_.
+Additionally, I added localization to my native language _Brazilian Portuguese_.
 I plan to add a few extra small improvements to the UI in the near future.

 ## And then?